redis/redis-doc/docs/manual/programmability/eval-intro.md

 Note that as soon as Redis sees the `#!` comment, it'll treat the script as if it declares flags, even if no flags are defined, it still has a different set of defaults compared to a script without a `#!` line.

+Another difference is that scripts without `#!` can run commands that access keys belonging to different cluster hash slots, but ones with `#!` inherit the default flags, so they cannot.

 Please refer to [Script flags](lua-api#script_flags) to learn about the various scripts and the defaults.